swatson-phillips/GT-CS-3312-SampleRepo/feedback/IterationPlanFeedback.md

 * Your Sprint 5 user story is not an actual feature.
 Just because you write something in the user story format, doesn't make it a valid feature user story ;-) Consider moving a feature from the previous Sprint down.
 It is perfectly fine to complete features early.

 * You need to be developing features (user stories) in every Sprint including 4 and 5.
 I specifically said not to have a testing/bug fixes Sprint(s) in lecture.
+* This document is for the client and should clearly present the value to the product that is being delivered in each Sprint in the form of feature development.
+QA and bug fixes should be being done throughout the semester; test as you go.

 * You are missing the "so that I" business benefit from some of your stories, make sure to include that to be clear about why you will be working on the story.
 * Make sure to include the "so that I" part of the user story to illustrate the benefit to the client/business.